Mahika20/cryptonite_tp2_Mahika/Advent_Of_Cyber_2024.md

 root@ip-10-10-129-168:~#
 ```

-Then I used the exitfool tool to inspect somg.mp3 file.
+Then I used the exitfool tool to inspect the somg.mp3 file.

 ```
 root@ip-10-10-129-168:~# exiftool somg.mp3